3 minute read

 This can double as a team-building strategy.

-Besides getting current and accurate data, you’ll build strong relationships between employees in your organization.
+Besides getting current and accurate data, you’ll build strong relationships with employees in your organization.

 Step #4: Change the organizational culture

 In many businesses, departments tend to operate in isolation.

 This culture of departmental separation carries over to data, where each department keeps its data separate from other departments.

 You can help break this data management approach by building organizational culture through open communication, supporting cross-departmental work, and sharing crucial information.